 15. Earning your first $: My first dollar didn’t come directly from the blog but as a result of the activities used to promote the blog.

 I made $25 in my first month of blogging from a promo thread on Facebook.

 It was a call for copywriters, so I all I did was fill a form, included samples and I was contacted to write a test post for $25.

 FIRST MONTH OF BLOGGING INCOME REPORT: $25

-16. Your first invite to a round post: Woot!
-I got invited to a round up post.
-There are different types of round-up posts but the idea is the same – compiling facts or responses around a particular subject/question, usually in the experts niche and publishing it on your blog
+16. Your first invite to a round-up post: Woot!
+I got invited to a round-up post.
+There are different types of round-up posts but the idea is the same – compiling facts or responses around a particular subject/question, usually in the experts’ niche and publishing it on your blog

 A roundup post will increase my brand exposure and send extra traffic to my blog.
 And I may also get invited to other round-up posts as a result